shivendrapratap2/Python-Programing/README.md

  so encrypted message is: 23 15 32 35 44 11 33

-similarly for decryption you have to provide key and index values, and code would be decrypt automatically.
+similarly for decryption you have to provide key and index values, and code would be decrypt automatically. if you are more curious about how its happening, then you can visit this link- https://www.dcode.fr/polybius-cipher